ubffm/ojs_updater/README.md

 ### Installation

-Simply, clone the repository and install it on your server.
+Simply clone the repository and install it on your server.

 ```
 git clone https://github.com/ubffm/ojs-updater.git